notme4/notme4/README.md

 ### Hi there 👋

+- I have a B.S. in computer science from The University of Texas at Dallas
+- I am interested in embedded systems and firmware engineering

 <!--
 **notme4/notme4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.